 - Companies that appear to have no real business purpose

 A form of money laundering scheme that has risen with the popularity of the internet are too good to be true “work at home” scams.
-These job postings draw in unwitting, unaware folks to process payments through their personal bank account.
+These job postings draw in unsuspecting folks to process payments through their personal bank account.
 Normally, the employer claims to be a foreign national.